webpack/webpack.js.org/src/content/configuration/dev-server.md

 `boolean`

 Tell dev-server to watch the files served by the [`devServer.contentBase`](#devservercontentbase) option.
-It is deactivated by default.
+It is turned off by default.
 When enabled, file changes will trigger a full page reload.

 __webpack.config.js__